 SETTING UP THE INTERNSHIP

-- Use Career Services’ LakerJobs (Scroll down to see the widget with internship opportunities from LakerJobs specific to communications fields).
+- Use Career Services' Handshake database to find internship opportunities specific to communications fields.

-- Check other resources on “SOC Internships” group on Blackboard
+- Check other resources on the SoC Internships group on Blackboard.

-- Work your own network, call sites where you would like to do an internship to ask about opportunities
+- Work your own network and call sites where you would like to do an internship to ask about opportunities.